BootcampersCollective/Coders-Workshop/Coding-Challenges/String.prototype.trim/README.md

 `trim()` removes whitespace from both ends of a string and returns a new string, without modifying the original string.

-`trim` should a single argument, the string to trim.
+`trim` should take a single argument, the string to trim.

 For example